-Four Young Boys Accused Of Raping 19-Year-Old Woman At Gun Point
+Four Young Boys Accused Of Raping 19-Year-Old Woman At Gunpoint

 The other two boys – who were not caught by the surveillance cameras – were identified shortly after the identity of the first two boys were confirmed.

-According to police, the young woman has positive identified all four boys as her attackers.
+According to police, the young woman has positively identified all four boys as her attackers.

-After being positively identified by the victim, a warrant was issues for the arrest of all four boys.
+After being positively identified by the victim, a warrant was issued for the arrest of all four boys.
 Roughly a week later on February 14, the boys were picked up and arrested by the police.

 Authorities say three 14-year-olds were arrested Thursday and charged as adults with first-degree rape and second-degree rape.
 A 12-year-old is charged as a juvenile first-degree rape, sex offense, conspiracy and carrying a gun. https://t.co/zGitJQtszl